talyssonoc/node-api-boilerplate/README.md

 This boilerplate comes with a collection of npm scripts to make your life easier, you'll run them with `npm run <script name>` or `yarn run <script name>`:

 - `dev`: Run the application in development mode
-- `start` Run the application in production mode (prefer not to do that in development)
+- `start`: Run the application in production mode (prefer not to do that in development)
 - `test`: Run the test suite
 - `test:unit`: Run only the unit tests
 - `test:features`: Run only the features tests